hassohamid/quizapp-webb24-exam/README.md

 # KnowTopia™ - QuizApp

-My submission for the course exam.
+Submission for my course project exam.
 I created an interactive QuizApp where I fetched different categories and questions by using the OpenTrivia API.

 This was good practice for my vanilla JS knowledge aswell as manipulating the DOM.